 The District's investments are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-As of September 30, 2020, the District's investment in U.S. Bank Managed Money Market was not rated.
+As of September 30, 2021, the District's investment in Fidelity Government Portfolio was rated AAAm by Standard & Poor's.